INRIA/scikit-learn-mooc/slides/linear_model.md

 ???
 from http://scipy-lectures.org/packages/scikit-learn/index.html#bias-variance-trade-off-illustration-on-a-simple-regression-problem

 Left: As we can see, our linear model captures and amplifies the noise in the data.
 It displays a lot of *variance*.

-Right: Ridge estimator regularizes the coefficients by shrinking lightly them to zero
+Right: Ridge estimator regularizes the coefficients by shrinking lightly them to zero.

 Ridge displays much less variance.
-However it systematically under-estimates the coefficient.
+However, it systematically under-estimates the coefficient.
 It displays a *biased* behavior.

-This is a typical example of bias/variance tradeof: non-regularized estimator are not biased, but they can display a lot of variance.
+This is a typical example of bias/variance tradeoff: non-regularized estimator are not biased, but they can display a lot of variance.
 Highly-regularized models have little variance, but high bias.
-This bias is not necessarily a bad thing: what matters is choosing the tradeoff between bias and variance that leads to the best prediction performance.
+This bias is not necessarily a bad
+thing: what matters is choosing the tradeoff between bias and variance that leads to the best prediction performance.
 For a specific dataset there is a sweet spot corresponding to the highest complexity that the data can support, depending on the amount of noise and of observations available.

 ---
 # 2 points example